lloyd/lloyd.io/posts/2011-06-27-how-browserid-works.md

 title: How BrowserID works

-[BrowserID](https://browserid.org) is a decentralized identity system and set of protocols that makes it possible for users to prove ownership of email addresses in a secure manner, without requiring per-site passwords.
+[BrowserID](https://browserid.org) is a decentralized identity system that makes it possible for users to prove ownership of email addresses in a secure manner, without requiring per-site passwords.
 BrowserID is hoped to ultimately become an alternative to the tradition of ad-hoc application level authentication based on site specific user-names and passwords.
 BrowserID is built by [Mozilla], and implements a variant of the [verified email protocol] ([originally proposed by Mike Hanson], and refined by [Dan Mills] and others).

   [originally proposed by Mike Hanson]:http://www.open-mike.org/entry/verified-email-protocol